-Veggie Burgers with Chickpeas and Walnuts is a recipe adapted from Sara Moulton.
+Chickpea Walnut Veggie Burgers is a recipe adapted from Sara Moulton.
 When I first made the veggie burgers years ago, I was surprised at how much my daughter liked them.
 Over the years it appears she has some weird affinity for anything with chickpeas, so maybe these burgers were the start?
-I don’t know, but they’re still a favorite.
+I don't know, but they're still a favorite.

 - 2 garlic cloves

 - ½ medium onion

 - 1 tablespoon fresh rosemary leaves or a pinch or two of powdered rosemary

 - 1 19 oz can chickpeas, drained and rinsed

 - ¾ cup walnuts toasted and chopped

 - 1 large egg

 - A pinch of salt and a few turns of the pepper mill